12ccloud/Social-Networking-Service/README.md

 ## About Tech Stacks
 **1. Elasticsearch**<br>
 * Install Elasticsearch (open source) on GCE VM instance, and connect project with Elasticsearch
-* It stores users' data and enhace the speed of querying data.
+* Since this social networking service is designed as geo-based, the Elasticsearch has good performance on range search to help this program to store users' data and enhace the speed of querying data.
-* Since this social networking service is designed as geo-based, the Elasticsearch has good performance on range search.
-Because Elasticsearch has been implmented by k-d tree and is able to search in a k dimensional space.
+* Elasticsearch has been implmented by k-d tree and is able to search in a k dimensional space.

 **2. Google Cloud Storage (GCS)**<br>
 * The Google Cloud Storage (GCS) was used to store users' media file.
-* The database is not convenient for storing bianry file, and binary file will increase the size of database.
+* The database is not convenient for storing binary file, and binary file will increase the size of database.
-* Store the media file in GCS, then store the corresponding link (metadata) in database (Elasticsearch in this program)
+* Store the media file in GCS, then store the corresponding link (metadata) in database (Elasticsearch in this program).

 **3. Google Kubernetes Engine (GKE)**<br>
 * Build the program into a docker image, push the image to virtul machines which are managed by Google Kubernetes Engine.
-* Example code to push the local Docker image to a remote registry (Dockerhub in this example:  https://hub.docker.com/)
+* Example code to push the local Docker image to a remote registry (Dockerhub is used in this example:  https://hub.docker.com/)
 ```
 sudo docker push <yourDockerHubAccountId>/<yourProgramName>
 ```